 A separate circuit serving each dryer must be provided.
 The dryer must be connected to copper wire only.
-DO NOT use aluminum wire which could cause a fire hazard.
+Do not use aluminum wire which could cause a fire hazard.

-NOTE: The use of aluminum wire will VOID THE WARRANTY.
+NOTE: The use of aluminum wire VOIDS THE WARRANTY.

 2. Electrical Service Specifications